Sagittarius Transcultural Cooperation

 The Cooperation is spread over a huge volume, with many non-aligned worlds interspersed within the volume.
 From time to time it is forced to deal with expansive or emerging local powers.
 So far it has handled it mainly by diplomacy or by collecting fleets from neighbouring systems.
 Near the edges there are many groups whose allegiances are more a formality than any actual political reality - the Cooperation has no real borders, just a gradual lessening of its influence.

-At the end of the tenth millennium things are not looking too good for the STC.
+In the eleventh millennium the STC is in flux.
+The Oracle War caused many problems for the MPA, and that empire has struggled to recover.
 Recently it has been weakened by internal schisms, and in addition there is the threat of the Laughter Hegemony, which is stirring up dissent in some of the outer worlds where Cooperation influence is weak, and has already annexed some of the STC outposts, almost always on the pretext of a Mutual Co-operation Treaty / Co-Prosperity Sphere / Alliance.

 Just as the original Sagittarius Sphere and the current Sagittarius Cooperation are so different in rulership, government, and everything else that only the name unites them, so it is believed that, as both internal and external tensions develop, the Cooperation it will soon either metamorphose into something new again (perhaps a real federation) or dissolve into civil war or change in a completely unexpected direction.